 Click on the screen images below to view animated videos of the mechanical direct drive wave energy converter known as the Hanna MultiDrive.

-The MultiDrive power take-off (PTO) designed by John Clark Hanna, offers improvements over existing direct drive wave energy converters.
-Marine hydrokinetic devices that use mechanical direct drive systems are generally buoy-type 'point absorbers'.
-The Hanna wave energy converter is versatile because the device can operate as either a buoy or as a shore-based installation.
-In either application, the Hanna uses the Oscillating Water Column (OWC) system to move its light weight internal float and racks up and down in sync with the resonant frequency of passing waves.
-The Hanna invention has TWO separate power generating systems: (1)The Hanna direct drive spins multiple generators.
-And (2), self-rectifying OWC turbines are also used to generate even more power!
+The MultiDrive power take-off (PTO) designed by John Clark Hanna, offers improvements over existing direct-drive wave energy converters.
+Marine hydrokinetic devices that use mechanical direct-drive systems are generally buoy-type 'point absorbers'.
+The Hanna wave energy converter is versatile because the device can operate as either a surface or as a shore-based installation.
+In either application, the MultiDrive uses the Oscillating Water Column (OWC) system to move its light weight internal float and rack up and down in sync with the frequency of passing waves.
+The surface buoy and shore-based versions of the MultiDrive have TWO separate power generating systems: (1)The Hanna PTO spins multiple generators or sea water pumps.
+And (2), the system also uses the surplus air developed by the float to drive a self-rectifying OWC turbine.
+The turbine generates even more electrical power.
+The design doubles the output of any other existing OWC system.

 To bypass the Patent narrative below, click HERE to go to the MultiDrive information page.